dobtco/wintersmith-knowledge-base/content/screendoor/projects/using_statuses.md

 ## Why can't I destroy my status?
 You must always have at least one status that serves as a default status.

+## What's the difference between statuses and labels?
+Responses always have exactly one status, but can have multiple labels.
+For example, a response's status could be either "Open" or "Closed," but it could be labeled as both "Interesting" and "Practical."